 Location and dates

 This course is held at the premises of Delft Solids Solutions, Molenweer 2B, 2291 NR Wateringen, The Netherlands.
-The next course will be on 4 November 2016.
+The next course will be held on Friday November 16th, 2018.

 For more information on this course, you can reach us at +31 174 271 460.